Pella86/Schrodinger-religion/Sexuality/Homosexuality.md

 engage homosexual behavior their entire life.

 ##Personal choice or predisposition
 Homosexuality isn't a choice, like it isn't a choice to be hetero.
 The sexual attraction, although it can be guided, it cannot be completely replaced.
-I would consider it a predisposition.
+I would call it a predisposition.
 Sexual orientation and sexual preference come both from our conscious and subconscious thoughts.
 There are gay reformatories, where people try to impose the heterosexuality.
 I have no idea about the success rate, but I would say is very low.